jeffrimer/jeffrimer.com/readme.md

+Website at jeffrimer.com.
+This readme is from the HTML 5 Boilerplate, I just haven't removed it yet.

 # [HTML5 Boilerplate](http://html5boilerplate.com)

 HTML5 Boilerplate is a professional front-end template that helps you build fast, robust, adaptable, and future-proof websites.
 Spend more time developing and less time reinventing the wheel.